 Most celebrities have been carefully prepared for each demographic, for each culture.
 The people who make the important decisions in this world, the people who control most of the wealth know they have to control public opinion to achieve their goals.
-In this article, those who drive public opinion are referred to as the powers that be (PTB).
+In this article, those who drive public opinion are referred to as the Super Insidious Network (SIN).
 This small but influential minority knows that more than anyone else, people believe and follow those they admire.

 For Your Consideration (FYC)